AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootJoinVSJoinFetch/README.md

 **[JOIN VS. JOIN FETCH](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootJoinVSJoinFetch)**

 **Description:** This is an application meant to reveal the differences between `JOIN` and `JOIN FETCH`.
 The important thing to keep in mind is that, in case of `LAZY` fetching, `JOIN` will not be capable to initialize the associations/collections along with their parent objects using a single SQL `SELECT`.
 On the other hand, `JOIN FETCH` is capable to accomplish this kind of task.
-But, don't underestimate `JOIN`, because `JOIN` is the proper choice when we need to combine/join the columns of two (or more) tables in the same query, but we don't need to initialize the association on the returned entity.
+But, don't underestimate `JOIN`, because `JOIN` is the proper choice when we need to combine/join the columns of two (or more) tables in the same query, but we don't need to initialize the association on the returned entity (e.g., for fetching DTOs).

 **Key points:**\
      - define two related entities (e.g., `Author` and `Book` in a one-to-many lazy bidirectional relationship)\
      - write a JPQL `JOIN` and `JOIN FETCH` to fetch an author including his books\
      - write a JPQL `JOIN` and `JOIN FETCH` to fetch a book including its author